inspircd/docs/docs/3/modules/ssl_openssl.md

 ## Special Notes

 If you are using a CA-provided certificate and key you will also need to provide a DH parameters file.
 This file can be generated using `openssl dhparam -out dhparams.pem 2048` and then be placed in your config directory.

+Mozilla publish [documentation on how to configure server-side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_configurations) which can be used for selecting a secure OpenSSL configuration.
+We recommend using the intermediate profile to allow compatibility with as many clients as possible whilst maintaining a decent level of security.